joshuasoave/7wonders/README.md

 # 20 Wonders of 2020

 ## Description
 This project is a global campaign to select 13 new world wonders.
 The winners will be added to the current list of New7Wonders for a total of 20.
 Selections will be made through user submissions and participation in the campaign.
 Users must create an account to participate in the campaign.
 Without signing in, users still have access to learn about the current 7 wonders.
+I updated it so only admin users will have access to create and delete world wonders.
+Regular users can only vote in the campaign.

 ## Link to the Live Project
 https://gentle-badlands-23571.herokuapp.com/